 Do we need regulatory change in the cosmetics industry, to better help those with food allergy?
 Ingredients are sometimes only listed by Latin names, and can be easily missed, as in this case of Emelia and her ‘milky’ bath bomb ….

 What is Free From Food?
-In this post, I examine the problems and look at why industry’s failure to come up with a definition may be causing us problems.
+In this post, I examine the issues and look at why industry’s failure to come up with a definition may be causing us problems.
 Which foods should — and should not — be in the supermarket free from aisle?

 I’m delighted to announce a new edition of Coeliac Disease: What you need to know, fully updated for 2020.
 Click here to find out what’s new in the book, including improved sections on oats, barley malt derivatives and food labelling.